MyParcelCOM/docs/content/api/using-hooks.md

 ```

 The `action_type` property indicates what kind of action the hook would perform when it is triggered.
-In this case it should update a shipment resource with the service and contract relation ships.
+In this case it should update a shipments resource with the service and contract relationships.
 The `values` property can contain multiple values that the hook needs to set.
 In this case, the `pointer` properties of each value object resolve to the service and contract's relationships objects.
 The `value` properties contain what value should be set on the resource property indicated by the `pointer`.